cloudant/java-cloudant/MIGRATION.md

 ## Other differences
 1. Fetching the Database object first before performing additional operations is not required.
 For example, in the case of updating a document you would first call `getDocument` to fetch and then `putDocument` to update.
 1. Model classes are used instead of POJOs.
-1. Sending and receiving byte responses is available for some of our operations.
+1. Sending and receiving byte responses is available for operations that accept user-defined documents or return user-defined documents, document projections or map/reduce data.
 See [the Raw IO section](https://github.com/IBM/cloudant-java-sdk#raw-io) of `cloudant-java-sdk` README for more details.
 1. There is no pagination support for views.

 ## Request mapping